-Finally, PG&E shall submit, within 30 days upon the date of issuance of this decision, a Tier 2 Advice Letter that modifies its Fire Risk Mitigation conditional approval of its CMEP.
+Finally, PG&E shall submit, within 30 days upon the date of issuance of this decision, a Tier 2 Advice Letter that modifies its electric preliminary statement to create a new Microgrids Memorandum Account subaccount to track costs associated with this decision's approval of its CMEP.
 PG&E shall record all CMEP costs in a separate subaccount in this memorandum account.
-The costs recorded in the Fire Risk Mitigation Memorandum Account for PG&E's CMEP shall be subject to a full reasonableness review by the Commission either by way of a separate application or in its General Rate Case before the Commission.
+The costs recorded in the Microgrids Memorandum Account for PG&E's CMEP shall be subject to a full reasonableness review by the Commission either by way of a separate application or in its General Rate Case before the Commission.